azdavis/millet/docs/keywords.md

 end
 ```

-Signature expressions are often used as:

-- The right-hand side to signature declarations.
-- The interfaces to functors.

 ## `val`

-Begins a value declaration.
+Define value bindings from an expression.

+A value declaration evaluates the expression on the right, then matches it with the pattern on the left, and introduces new bindings produced by the pattern.

 ```sml
 val y = 6
 ```

-A value declaration evaluates the expression on the right, then matches it with the pattern on the left, and introduces new bindings produced by the pattern.

 ## `as`